PhoenixTales/wiki.gothicarchive.org/magic.md

 - large amounts can bring visions from demons
 - if addicted, long depravation can bring insanity

-## High magic
-- ancient and mostly forgotten, survives mostly in rituals and artefacts
-- most of the mages are high-rank members of __House of Innos__
-- only most powerful mages have access to high magic, and only using rare artefacts
-- known artefacts: __focus stones__, __hearts of ancient shamans__, __portal of the Sleeper__

 ## Focus Stone
 - crystal-based energy storage device
 - much easier to release than charge
+- can be used to cast "high magic" spells, like giant force-fields or explosions able to destroy such force-fields
+- casting a spell with focus stone uses magic power from the stone, not (only) from the mage

+### Speculation
 - possibly magically explosive when charged
-- can be used to cast high magic spells, like giant force-fields or catastrophic magic explosions
-- casting a spell with focus stone uses magic power from the stone, not (only) from the mage
 - possibly changes color depending on current energy:
   - from gray-transparent (like on Discharged Uriziel)
   - trough color of water battle (like partially(?) discharged Focus Stones of mine valley)